Skip to Content

 7 Days in Iceland Itinerary on the Map

-As you can see, we gave each day a different color so that you have a better idea of where everything is and how it all fits in this itinerary.
+We gave each day a different color so that you have a better idea of where everything is and how it all fits in this itinerary.
 Only for the last day of the trip, we split Reykjavik attractions and Reykjanes Peninsula attractions by indicating them in another color.
-As already mentioned, you could opt to visit both these places on different days if it better fits your flight schedule.

 How to use this map: Use your computer mouse (or fingers) to zoom in or out.
 Click on the icons to get more information about each place.
 Click the arrow on the top left corner for the index.
 Click the star next to the map’s title to add it to your Google Maps account.
 To view the saved map on your smartphone or PC, open Google Maps, click the menu and go to ‘Your Places’/’Maps’.
 If you want to print the map or see it in a bigger window, click on ‘View larger map’ in the top right corner.